volution/z-scratchpad/documentation/readme.md

 Depending on whether it considers running under a terminal or Xorg, it tries to use different tools (for editing, selecting, etc.)

 However one can always set the same tools for both terminal or Xorg configuration properties.

+### WUI HTML usability

+The WUI HTML was designed as simple as possible for two reasons:
+* to keep the amount of clutter (links, details, etc.) as low as possible;
+* to have it usable even without CSS, **especially in a terminal browser**;  (it works best with `links`, `w3m` and `lynx`;)
+* (hopefully, screen readers and other assistive technologies are able to work with it without a problem;)

+As stated multiple times throughout this document, `z-scratchpad` does not intend to be a "publishing wiki", thus the interface doesn't need to do much except render the documents for easier viewing.

 > **TBC** (to be continued)